Zoriannn/HealthMe/README.md

 **Solution**: Smart contracts automate the distribution of funds, ensuring timely and accurate payments based on predefined criteria.

 ### Difficulty in Matching Donors and Recipients
-**Problem**: Finding the right donors for specific needs can be challenging, resulting in unmet needs and wasted resources.
+**Problem**: Finding the right donors for specific needs can be challenging, resulting in unmet needs and wasted resources.<br>
 **Solution**: AI integration matches receiver requests with available donors, optimizing resource allocation and ensuring needs are met efficiently.

 ### Ensuring Accountability and Proper Use of Funds
-**Problem**: There can be concerns about the misuse or misallocation of funds.
+**Problem**: There can be concerns about the misuse or misallocation of funds.<br>
 **Solution**: Smart contracts enforce the terms of funding, releasing funds only when certain conditions are met, ensuring proper use.

 ### Encouraging Community Engagement